PES2UG23CS183/ML_C_PES2UG23CS183_Diya/ML_Project_23/README.md

 ## **Running the Project**

-**Step 1:** Clone the repository and install dependencies
+REQUIRE GPU ACCESS AS THE TRAINING PART TAKES VERY LONG TO COMPLETE DUE TO THE DATASET BEING TOO VAST **Step 1:** Clone the repository and install dependencies

 **Option 1: Download the whole repo as ZIP**